-Part of the installation is a picture which shows The Mangla Dam.
+Part of the installation is a print showing The Mangla Dam.

 Part of the installation is a framed work with parts of a clock owned by Raheel's grandad.
 Raheel was thinking about time and the tools used to make The Mangla Dam when he was making this work as he thinks the clock parts look like tools.